0Skip to content

 To comply with accessibility standards as defined in the Disability Discrimination Act 1992 (DDA), compliance and accessibility were assessed at each stop and recommendations for improvement were made.

-The first stage of the project has now been completed, with 17 priority bus stops now upgraded in the Kingston area.
+The first two stages of the project have now been completed, with 37 priority bus stops now upgraded in the Kingston area.

 • improved comfort and safety of passengers waiting to board public transport